TheJumpyWizard/multitask/README.md

 Multitask is a Python script that allows you to run various maintenance tasks on multiple remote servers concurrently using asyncio and paramiko.

 ### Installation
-To use Async Script, you'll need to have Python 3.7 or higher installed on your system.
+To use Multitask, you'll need to have Python 3.7 or higher installed on your system.
 You can download Python from the official website: https://www.python.org/downloads/

-To install the dependencies for Async Script, run the following command:
+To install the dependencies for Multitask, run the following command:

 ```
 pip install -r requirements.txt
 ```

 ### Usage
-Async Script provides several functions for running maintenance tasks on remote servers:
+Multitask provides several functions for running maintenance tasks on remote servers:

 - ssh_connect(hostname, username, password): Connects to an SSH server with the given hostname, username, and password, and returns a paramiko.SSHClient object.
 - update_packages(ssh): Updates the packages on the remote server by running the apt-get update and apt-get upgrade commands.